Is completely and fully learning a language online even possible?

 The material here mostly comes in the form of audio files, so if you’re the type who delights in listening to lessons while relaxing on your bed, this would work just fine.

-FluentU provides rich, engaging, video-based courses in French, German, Chinese, Spanish, English and Japanese—and will soon be offering Arabic, Korean, Russian, Italian and Portuguese.
+FluentU provides rich, engaging, video-based courses in French, German, Chinese, Spanish, English, Japanese, Korean, Russian, Italian—and will soon be offering Arabic and Portuguese.

 Duolingo is easily one of the most popular language learning website-slash-apps on the planet with its number of registers users at 120 million strong.
 It offers free, bite-sized lessons in some popular languages including Spanish, French, German and Italian (but sadly there are no Chinese or Japanese courses yet).